red-gate/web-kata/kata-ts-6.md

 [Redux](https://redux.js.org) is alredy installed and working in this application.
 Your goal is to switch the app code into using Redux.

-Write the JavaScript/React code to avoid any use of `state` in the `App.js` component.
+Write the TypeScript/JavaScript/React code to avoid any use of `state` in the `App.tsx` component.
 Use redux instead

 1. move all api calls into the `products` reducer:
     1. under `src/modules` create file called `products.js` and export an empty reducer.
 Connect it to the store.